-In the event a witness is unable to participate in the scheduled Formal Hearing, the witness may submit a written statement at least five (5) days prior to the hearing to the Hearing Officer for consideration.
+In the event a witness is unable to participate in the scheduled Formal Hearing, the witness may submit a written statement at least three-five (53) days prior to the hearing to the Hearing Officer for consideration.
 A late witness statement submission will not be considered.
-The charged student or student organization, and in specific cases, complainant has the opportunity to respond to the written statement and may offer information to rebut the witness statement and other information presented at the Formal Hearing.
-The inability of the charged student or student organization, and in specific cases, complainant to question a witness who has provided a written statement is not a violation of the charged student, student organization, or complainant's due process rights.
-If a submitted statement is deemed relevant, it will be considered during the Formal Hearing, as well as any existing relevant information submitted by the witness however may not be solely relied upon for determining responsibility by the Hearing Officer/Hearing Body.
-In absence of a submitted statement, any existing relevant information submitted by the witness would be considered during the Formal Hearing, however may not be solely relied upon for determining responsibility by the Hearing Officer/Hearing Body.
+The charged student or student organization has the opportunity to review and respond to the written statement and may offer information to rebut the witness statement and other information presented at the Formal Hearing.
+The charged student or student organization must be provided an opportunity to respond to the written witness statement.
+The inability of the charged student or student organization to question a witness who has provided a written statement is not a violation of the charged student or student organization's due process rights.
+The charged student or student organization has the opportunity to review and respond to the written statement and may offer information to rebut the witness statement and other information presented at the Formal Hearing.
+If a submitted statement is deemed relevant, it will be considered, however may not be solely relied upon for determining responsibility by the Hearing Officer/Hearing Body. witness fails to attend the Formal Hearing, their written statement, should one exist, will be considered by the Hearing Body.
+Additionally, for cases under the jurisdiction of Title IX of the Education Amendments of 1972, Policy 0.004, if a witness(es) fails to appear at the Formal Hearing, the hearing may be held in their absence, anyand the witness's statements given prior to the Formal Hearing will not be solely relied upon for determining responsibility by the Hearing Officer/Hearing Body.

 The charged student, student organization, or in specific cases, complainant has the opportunity to review all relevant information to be used in the Formal Hearing supporting the charges of violations of the Code at least ten (10) days prior to the hearing.
 Relevant records, exhibits, and written statements may be submitted by the charged student or student organization for review and acceptance to the Hearing Officer.
 Acceptance or denial of information is at the discretion of the Hearing Officer.
-Any information the charged student, student organization, or in specific cases the complainant intends to use must be submitted to SCED at least five (5) days prior the Formal Hearing, except in cases under the jurisdiction of Title IX of the Education Amendments of 1972, in which the information must be submitted at least ten (10) days prior to the Formal Hearing.
+Any information the charged student, student organization, or in specific cases the complainant intends to use must be submitted to SCED at least five (5) days prior the Formal Hearing, except in cases under the jurisdiction of Title IX of the Education Amendments of 1972, Policy 0.004, in which the information must be submitted at least ten (10) days prior to the Formal Hearing.